jinguohuang/admix_heritability/README.md

 # admix_simulation

-This repo is for simulating the trait correlation under ancestry stratification
+This repo is for simulating how admixture affect hertability estimation

 ## Genotype simulation